Home

 Planting tips

 You can root your unrooted Quesnelia in perlite (small or medium) or cactus mix.
-Fill a pot or cup with drainage holes, and bury just the base of the plant in the mix.
-Tie it upright to a stake, barbeque skewer, etc. Water the perlite or cactus until evenly moist, and also add water to the "tank" of the leaves".
-To keep everything moist, you can cover the plant with a plastic bag - just punch or 2 or 3 small holes in the bag for ventilation.
-Check on the plant occasionally to make sure water remains in the tank.
+Fill a pot with it, and bury just the base of the plant in the mix.
+Tie it upright to a stake, barbeque skewer, etc. Water the perlite or cactus mix until evenly moist, and also add some water to the "tank" of the leaves".
+To keep everything moist, you can cover the plant with a plastic bag if you wish - just punch or 2 or 3 small holes in the bag for ventilation.
+Check on the plant occasionally to make sure some water remains in the tank.

 Until it roots, try to keep it between about 65 and 80 degrees F (a little cooler at night is ok).
 Keep it in a bright spot out of direct sun.
 A bright LED panel kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").